 All ingredients and instructions can be found in the FULL PRINTABLE RECIPE CARD by scrolling to the bottom of this post or by pressing the “Jump to Recipe” button.
 The recipe card will also allow you to scale the ingredient quantities based on how many portions you’re looking to make, and you can save the recipe for later.

-Potatoes: I used Yukon gold yellow potatoes for the best flavour, but any potatoes will work here.
+Potatoes: I used Yukon gold yellow potatoes for the best flavor, but any potatoes will work here.

-Olive oil: Alternatively, you can use ghee if you want the flavour from it.
+Olive oil: Alternatively, you can use ghee if you want the flavor from it.
 However, if you use ghee, then this dry aloo matar recipe will no longer be vegan.

-Salt: A key ingredient that we can’t forget to include to bring out all the wonderful flavours!
+Salt: A key ingredient that we can’t forget to include to bring out all the wonderful flavors!

 How to Make Aloo Matar